Taiwan frigate scandal: History

 In 2022, the Organized Crime and Corruption Reporting Project reported that James Soong had an account at Credit Suisse, which was revealed in the Suisse Secrets leak, connected to the scandal.
 Soong was the Secretary General of the ruling KMT party at the time kickbacks were being paid out.
 The millions of USD in the account could not be explained by Soong's reported earnings.
 The account is one of a number of things which have led to implications of his involvement in the Taiwan frigate scandal.
 Bruno Wang's sister, a UK-based socialite and entrepreneur involved in the entertainment industry, was named as a joint account holder along with Bruno in the Suisse Secrets leaks.
 When asked about the leaked accounts Bruno Wang's representative said he has "paid all proper taxes due and has not acted in any way improperly or unlawfully."
 In 2023, Switzerland returned $138 million to Taiwan in connection with the scandal and kept the other half as per its agreement with Taiwan.

-In December 2022, the Taiwanese Constitutional Court rejected a case brought by Andrew Wang's heirs challenging the government's seizure of NT$14.65 billion from the deal.
+In December 2022, the Constitutional Court of Taiwan rejected a case brought by Andrew Wang's heirs challenging the government's seizure of NT$14.65 billion from the deal.
 The judges ruled the seizure to be constitutional.

-Impact

-The scandal damaged relations between Taiwan and European defense firms.